slamdata/quasar-fdw/README.md

 ## WIP Status

+11/4/2015:
+- I found out a way to tell the Copy command that we're only grabbing certain fields ([here](https://github.com/postgres/postgres/blob/master/src/backend/commands/copy.c#L2603)).
+This solves one problem I had last week without rewriting the parser.
+If I can leverage `AS` syntax to overcome parsing arrays, I might be able to not have to rewrite the parser at all.

 11/3/2015:
 - Did a ton of reading on the [oracle_fdw](https://github.com/laurenz/oracle_fdw).
 The oracle fdw pushes down a lot of WHERE clauses and only grabs the fields needed in those clauses.
 - I was able to get SELECT working by only grabbing the necessary columns, as desired in the `RelPlanInfo` (see [here](https://github.com/yanatan16/quasar_fdw/blob/8fa17d1cbb7e5d863885d060fdb154fdbe767471/src/quasar_fdw.c#L713))